msobanjo/courseware/topics/ansible/modules/inventory/README.md

 <!--TOC_END-->
 ## Overview
-The Ansible inventory is used for defining hosts in your infrastructure to connect to and configure.
+The Ansible inventory is used for defining hosts in your infrastructure to connect with and configure.
 A host can be a domain name or IP address.
 The default location for the inventory configurations are in the `/etc/ansible/hosts` file however, a different inventory file or hosts can be specified at any time when using the `-i` option on the command line:
 ```bash